Theory and History of Ontology by Raul Corazzon | e-mail: rc

 Simons, Peter M. 1986.
 "Categories and Ways of Being."
 Reports on Philosophy (Jagiellonian University) no. 10:89-104.

-Reprinted in: Peter Simons - Philosophy and logic in Central Europe from Bolzano to Tarski.
-Selected essays - Dordrecht, Kluwer 1992 pp. 377-394.
+Reprinted in: Peter Simons, Philosophy and Logic in Central Europe from Bolzano to Tarski.
+Selected Essays, Dodrecht: Kluwer, 1992, pp. 377-394.

 "This paper examines the concept of stratum as employed by Ingarden in his ontological investigations of works of art.
 Attention is focussed on literary works, which are said to have four strata, two belonging to language itself.
 I find Ingarden's stratified account of language correct in principle but defective in execution.
 In the ontology of literary works, the stratum of schematized aspects is particularly problematic, and I interpret these as complex meanings, correlated with another element of the work not given sufficient recognition by Ingarden: the Reader.
 I suggest the terminology of strata for anworks in general is dispensable."